vortexmakes/toolbox/README.md

 ## Ceedling
 ### Usage
-Documentation and license info exists in the [Ceedling's repository](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md)
+Documentation and license info exists in the [Ceedling's repository](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md).
+You can use Ceedling from [this](https://github.com/vortexmakes/embedded-code-quality) Docker container.

-### Testeable module templates
+### Testable module templates
 The ceedling directory contains several templates to create testable modules using [Ceedling](https://github.com/ThrowTheSwitch/Ceedling.git).
 Each template has its own YAML file which indicates how to invoke Ceedling from a shell.